catniplab/NeuroTask/README.md

 The [first notebook](tutorial_data_analysis.ipynb) regards the loading, processing and visualization of the data.

 The [second notebook](tutorial_baselines.ipynb) presents the code to reproduce the benchmark results in the manuscript.

+## License \& Acknowledgement
+The NeuroTask benchmark dataset is released under a [CC BY-NC 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0).
+Our code implementation (api and baselines) is released under the [MIT License](https://opensource.org/licenses/MIT).
+We would also like to express our gratitude to the authors of baselines for releasing their code.

+## Contact Us
+Please feel free to contact us if you have any questions about NeuroTask: carolina.filipe@research.fchampalimaud.org